runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 One note can be made about how paths are resolved in `requires` statements.

 By default, the path you specify is allowed to be an absolute or a relative path.
 If the path is absolute, that exact file is imported.
-If the path ias relative, a matching file is looked for within all of the **include directories** specified to the compiler.
+If the path is relative, a matching file is looked for within all of the **include directories** specified to the compiler.
 By default, the include directories include the current working directory, followed by the